 Callback When Unread Messages Count Changes

-This event is triggered when a new incoming message arrives and the unread messages count changes for the visitor.
-You can use this to register a function that will be called immediately whenever the current number of unread messages changes.
+The onGistUnreadCountChange event is triggered when a new incoming message arrives, and the unread messages count changes for the visitor.
+You can register a function that will be called immediately whenever the current number of unread messages changes.

 document.addEventListener("onGistUnreadCountChange", function(e) {